jmoiron/jigo/README.md

 Jinja2's semantics, the fact that it is written in Go means that much of Jinja2's support for rich Python expressions and semantics are dropped.

-[Twig][twig](http://twig.sensiolabs.org/), a Jinja2-like template system implemented
-in PHP, allows for a limited expression syntax which more closely mimics Python's than PHP's.
+[Twig][twig], a Jinja2-like template system implemented in PHP, allows for a limited expression syntax which more closely mimics Python's than PHP's.
 Jigo allows for a similarly Python-inspired expression syntax, with a clean, explicit two way mapping to Go types and stronger type matching requirements.

 Unlike Go's [html/template][htmltemplate], There are no plans and currently no support for context-aware escaping.
 Because of `html/template`, this is a big deal for many in the Go community, and while I'm not against adding it to Jigo, I am more interested in  getting the language in a usable state *first*.

-* If you want logic-less templates, try [moustache][moustache-go]
+* If you want logic-less templates, try [moustache][moustache-go] (*note* buggy and unmaintained)
 * If you want execution safety, try [liquid][liquid-go] or [mandira][mandira]
 * If you want contextually aware escaping, try [html/template][htmltemplate]
 * If you want something aiming to be compatible with django templates, try [pongo2][pongo2]